DarynaKalinchuk/Gradient_dimensionality_reduction/README.md

 ## exp.sbatch

-To submit a jon for calculation of influence scores, `exp.sbatch` (which runs `explain.py`) is used.
+To submit a job for calculation of influence scores, `exp.sbatch` (which runs `explain.py`) is used.

 **Example commands**: